 A design sprint is a very hands-on way to explore solutions to a real problem, build and test it with real users.
 The design sprint is very similar to the design thinking process.
 However, the sprint was made to last one week, to start on Monday and to finish on Friday.

 As for design thinking, design sprints can be used for any type of problem, whether in Smallco or Bigco.
 The sprint is meant to be an experiment for a problem at hand.
 It’s fast, iterative and about focus - insane focus.
 As with any innovation session, the team that drives the initiative is the most important part.
 A growing body of research shows that cultural diversity in teams make teams and its companies more creative.
-Alas, the more diverse the sprint team, the better, e.g. expertise from finance, design, engineering come together.
+Alas, the more diverse the sprint team, the better, e.g. where expertise from finance, design, engineering come together.
 A group of about 6-8 people, practice shows, seems to be the best size.

 As a short refresher, a sprint follows these steps: